siconos/siconos/Front-End/doc/python/modules/Kernel/Simulation.rst

-Prior to the construction of a time stepping scheme, we define a time discretisation by the construction of a TimeDiscretisation object.
+Prior to the construction of a time stepping scheme, we define a time discretization by the construction of a TimeDiscretisation object.
 We provide the starting time :math:`0` and a fixed time step :math:`0.05`: